openhie/instant/core/kubernetes/README.md

 ./main/k8s.sh up
 ```

+The OpenHIM console url will be displayed in the terminal output when the script completes.
+The Url may take a few minutes to become active as the pod may not be fully initialised yet.

-This bash script will enable `ingress` on minikube then proceed to apply the kubernetes `kustomization.yaml` file which controls the `Core Package` components (ie: OpenHIM and HAPI-FHIR).
-This script will also implement the HOST mapping which is needed to access the OpenHIM Core and Console locally (on linux).
+This bash script will apply the kubernetes `kustomization.yaml` file which controls the `Core Package` components (ie: OpenHIM and HAPI-FHIR).

 > On first run the setup may take up to 10 minutes as the Docker images for each component will need to be pulled.
 This won't happen on future runs.